Meet Our Therapists

 Sammy Fiegel, MAT, ATR, LPC

 Sammy, a Licensed Professional Counselor and Registered Art Therapist, is a clinical counselor and a social advocate for survivors of trauma and life struggles.
-She integrates Art Therapy and a holistic approach for children as young as age two, preteens, adolescents, adults and families.
+She integrates a holistic approach, as well as Art Therapy and Play Therapy where appropriate, for children as young as age two, preteens, adolescents, adults, families and enjoys working with veterans.

 Sammy is a directive therapist and is solution-focused.
 She incorporates a variety of approaches including expressive arts, existentialism, and empowerment therapy which integrate a combination of mindfulness and mindlessness, narrative therapy, and trauma-informed therapy.
 Sammy believes strongly in the relationship between a client and therapist, the use of art and creation, and promoting empowerment to foster healing and to build resiliency.